0niket/blog/clvtvx32z000309js8xm13zpd.md

 Performance improvements to meet service level agreements → Better UX → Happy customers

+While working on such changes, commit log should look like a story building towards achieving expected business outcome.

-Having said that, not all commits directly impact the business outcome.
-In this case, you should reason about change from the lens of the department that requires that change.
-For example, design team has decided to change colour for warning message from X to Y followed by their reasoning to do so.
-It could be a link to the document.
+Some changes are department specific.
+In this case, you should mention the reason from the lens of the department.
+For example, design team has decided to change colour for warning message from X to Y. Commit message can have a link to the design document explaining the change.

-But but.. you are piling up small commits to build up the feature.
-Each commit still contributes to the part of the story.
-Mention that.
-Mention the decisions you and your team have made.
-Don’t forget to answer the why question.
+Commits that are related to tech debt items should describe the motivation.
+Such commits are often describe the error scenario, followed by options, followed by fix.
+Another category is fixing warnings given by different developer & build tools, Improving over a shortcoming of existing implementation.
+In such commits, developer’s motivation to fix the issue is vital part of providing the context.

+Commits that are in relation to previous work

+When rationale for making the change is trivial, it is okay to skip the why, and what part.
+Examples would be fixing a typo, indentation fix.

 ## \[Writing in progress\]